ConnorSargent/lazy_chef/README.md

 The python code was copied into [PEP8 online](http://pep8online.com/) for error checking.
 The errors found were minor and related to spacing around operators and indentation surrounding continuation lines.
 This was subsequently corrected and re-tested:

 ![pep8](static/images/testing/pep8.PNG)

-### Lighthouse
-Lighthouse was used to assess the performance of the page.
-This was done for both desktop and mobile versions; the reports are shown here (desktop/mobile):

 ### Objective Testing
 ### Nav